JaredVogt/summarai/instructions.md

 - On Line 1 - "Summary: [Create a summary of no more than 6 words and put it here]" (this will be used as a file name)
 - On Line 2 - "Keywords: [list of keywords extracted from the transcript and put them here, separated by commas]" use your best judgement
 - Provide a detailed bullet-point summary of the main ideas and technical content.
+- If "keyword" is said, then the word following that should be added to keywords
+- If "directory" is said, then the word after that should be added to Keywords use your best judgment because it could just be used in a sentence
+- if "task" is said, the content following is probably a task - use your best judgement.
 - Identify and list any clear action items, decisions, or follow-up tasks mentioned in the transcript.
 - If you are unsure about a term, use your best judgment based on the nomenclature and context.
 - Do not include generic phrases like "Voice Memo Summary" in the summary.